astonic-io/astonic-core/CODE_OF_CONDUCT.md

 ### 8. Modifications

-The Mento community may amend this Code of Conduct from time to time and may also vary the procedures it sets out where appropriate in a particular case.
+The Astonic community may amend this Code of Conduct from time to time and may also vary the procedures it sets out where appropriate in a particular case.
 Your agreement to comply with the guidelines will be deemed agreement to any changes to it.

 _Last updated on the 2th of December 2022_